codingMustache/codingMustache/README.md

 ## Joke of the Day

-What is the difference between ignorance and apathy?

-I don't know and I don't care.
+What do you call a careful wolf?
+Aware wolf.

 ## Daily Trivia

-What was the first company to use the term &quot;Golden Master&quot;?
+Approximately how many Apple I personal computers were created?
- 1. IBM
+ 1. 100
- 2. Google
+ 2. 500
- 3. Apple
+ 3. 1000
- 4. Microsoft
+ 4. 200

 <details>
   <summary>Answer</summary>
-  Apple
+  200
 </details>